mewza/mod2glsl/README.md

 <br>
 Convert Amiga ProTracker MOD(and soon S3M/XM and IT) files to ShaderToy shader with visualization and note/effect overlay.
+WARNING: Do not release your shaders on ShaderToy.com I got banned already because the loading takes forever, if you want to use this, either clone it as Private or Unlisted, otherwise just build your own and do not use large MOD files or you will get banned from ShaderToy.com site like I did.
+The reason is because large MOD files take forever to load and crash Linux 3D Gfx drivers, so the users will complain and you will get banned.
+You've been warned!
 <br>
 <br>
 <h4><code>NEW in v1.37</code></h4>